delight-rpc/electron/README.md

 ```

 ## Usage
-If your application sends RPC requests immediately after creating the RPC client
+If your application sends RPC requests immediately after creating the RPC client,
 you need to create the RPC server as soon as possible,
 which means your corresponding code needs to be as **synchronized** as possible.